We’re fashion people dabbling in technology. The future is going to be technical companies dabbling in fashion.”

 And that’s going to change the whole business.

 In a blog post I published back in December last year, you can learn more about the opportunities of artificial intelligence in the denim industry.
-And if you haven’t done so already, go ahead and watch the video above.

 Want more denim knowledge?